gomods/athens/docs/content/install/shared-team-instance.md

 handler: GET /github.com/athens-artifacts/samplelib/@v/v1.0.0.zip [200]
 ```

-Now, if you view the contents of the **ATHENS_STORAGE** directory, you will see that you now have additional files representing the samplelib module.
+Now, if you view the contents of the `athens_storage` directory, you will see that you now have additional files representing the samplelib module.

 **Bash**
 ```console